necojackarc/auto-request-review/README.md

 This GitHub Action enables you to:

 - Auto-assign reviewers based on files changed
-- Auth-assign reviewers based on the author
+- Auto-assign reviewers based on the author
 - Auto-assign reviewers based on groups that the author belongs to
 - Auto-assign the default reviewers if no reviewers are matched to your rules
 - Request review only in certain conditions